MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/migrate-identity-providers.md

 ## Deprecate an identity provider

-To mark other identity providers as deprecated and allow users to migrate to a Azure AD B2C identity provider, change the following site settings:
+To mark other identity providers as deprecated and allow users to migrate to an Azure AD B2C identity provider, change the following site settings:

 - **Authentication/Registration/LocalLoginDeprecated**: Set this to true.
 - **Authentication/*\<protocol\>*/*\<provider\>*/Deprecated**: Set this to true.